OpenM-Project/mcdoc.github.io/secretlol.md

 This is only for the Bedrock Edition of Minecraft
 :::

 For Minecraft for Windows to know if we have paid for it or not, it uses the **Store DLL** to check for a license.
 This Store DLL can be cracked/patched by users, whether manually or using [Third Party Softwares](/windows/minecraft-for-windows#unlockers-for-minecraft-for-windows).
-After the process is done by such softwares/programs, Minecraft will not be able to check, leading to the Full version of Minecraft.
+After the process is done by such softwares/programs, Minecraft will not be able to check for the license, leading to the Full version of Minecraft.

 ## Methods